-- Content that insults another individual, or disparages an individual on the basis of attributes such as intellect, appearance, personality traits, or hygiene - Content that encourages coordinated harassment - Content that disparages victims of violent tragedies - Content that uses TikTok interactive features (e.g., duet) to degrade others - Content that depicts willful harm or intimidation, such as cyberstalking or trolling - Content that wishes death, serious disease, or other serious harm on an individual.
+- Content that insults another individual, or disparages an individual based on attributes such as intellect, appearance, personality traits, or hygiene. - Content that encourages coordinated harassment. - Content that disparages victims of violent tragedies. - Content that uses TikTok interactive features (e.g., duet) to degrade others. - Content that depicts willful harm or intimidation, such as cyberstalking or trolling. - Content that wishes death, serious disease, or other serious harm on an individual.

 TikTok's Community Guidelines state the company forbids threats of hacking or doxing users with the intention to harass or blackmail users that can cause "serious emotional distress and other offline harm."
-The platform defines doxing as the "act of collecting and publishing personal data or personally identifiable information (PII) for malicious purposes."
+TikTok prohibits "content that includes personal information that may create a risk of stalking, violence, phishing, fraud, identity theft, or financial exploitation," including content posted by a user about themselves.